eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 A larger JavaScript bundle can take longer to download, which can result in a slower loading time for your application.
 This can be frustrating for users, and may even cause them to leave your site if it takes too long to load.

-Lets explore some tweaks you can easily do to your configuration to dramatically reduce your js bundle size and/or improve your website's load time.
+Let's explore some tweaks you can easily do to your configuration to dramatically reduce your js bundle size and/or improve your website's load time.

 ## GZip compression